alexk99/the_router/bizin_eng.md

-# First expirience using TheRouter as core router in a service provider network
+# First experience using TheRouter as core router in a service provider network

 A month ago, 15 may 2017 a decision was made to start the first production operation of TheRouter software in a real network environment of a service provider